-Young adults in the 18 to 25 age group make up less than 10 per cent of the UK population, but account for a third of those sentenced to prison and 30 to 40 per cent of cases involving police time each year.
+Young adults aged 18 to 25 make up less than 10 per cent of the UK population but are a third of those sentenced to prison every year.
+Annually young adults in this age group make up 30 to 40 per cent of cases involving the police.

 Evidence on maturity

-- It looked at cases of best practice from forces that are experimenting with distinct approaches to young adults.
+- We also looked at best practice in forces that are taking distinct approaches to this age group.

 - We propose some pilot projects to test whether alternative approaches are workable.